-Some reserves give you wildlife with the sophistication of golf courses, casinos and glamorous entertainment attached.
+Some reserves give you wildlife with the sophistication of golf courses, casinos, hotels and glamorous entertainment attached.
 Others offer a total wilderness experience far from the madding crowd, while still others are well known for their conservation work and personal attention to every need of their visitors.

 You may also choose alternatives to the traditional vehicles, with some reserves offering guided walking trails through the bush, horseback safaris and even elephant-back safaris.

 From the banks of the great Limpopo River to the malaria-free plains of the Eastern Cape, the choice is indeed infinite.
 Contact us today to begin planning the once in a lifetime experience of a South African safari.